civol/HDLRuby/README.md

 Where:

 * `type name` is the name of the type

 * `code` is a description of the content of the type

-For example, the previous `char` could have been declared as follows:
+For example, the `char` type could also be defined as:

 ```ruby
 typedef :char do